 Best for Breathability

-The FlexiSpot OC3B stands out by utilizing a highly elastic Korean mesh across both the backrest and the seat pan.
+The FlexiSpot OC3B stands out by using a highly elastic Korean mesh across both the backrest and the seat pan.
 Most chairs at this price reserve mesh for the backrest only, opting for cheap foam on the seat.
 Our thermal imaging confirmed that the OC3B kept testers completely sweat-free, lowering surface temperature by an average of four degrees compared to foam seats.
 The chair includes a passive lumbar curve and a lockable tilt function up to 120 degrees.
 The armrests flip up completely out of the way, allowing you to slide the chair flush under lower desks.
 The frame supports up to 220 pounds.

 The all-mesh design is a massive win for hot climates or users who run warm.
 We also loved the space-saving flip-up arms.
 However, the front edge of the mesh seat can press slightly into the back of the thighs for users under 5’4″.
 If you hate sweaty foam cushions and need a chair that tucks neatly under a compact desk, the OC3B is an excellent find.